 Duo integrates with Microsoft Windows client and server operating systems to add two-factor authentication to Remote Desktop logins.

 - The Duo RDP integration will add two-factor authentication to all Windows login attempts, whether via a local console or over RDP, unless you select the “Only prompt for Duo authentication when logging in via RDP” option in the installer.
 If two-factor is enabled for both RDP and console logons, it may be bypassed by restarting Windows into Safe Mode (e.g. in case of a configuration error).
-If you wish to use this integration to protect local console logins, please see the FAQ for some guidance on securing your Windows installation appropriately.
+If you wish to protect local console logins with Duo, please see the FAQ for some guidance on securing your Windows installation appropriately.

 - This RDP integration doesn’t support inline self-service enrollment.
 We recommend using bulk enrollment to send your users unique self-enrollment links via email.
 Read the enrollment documentation to learn more.

 This integration communicates with Duo’s service on TCP port .
 Also, we do not recommend locking down your firewall to individual IP addresses, since these may change over time to maintain our service’s high availability.